automenta/netjs/README.features.md

 ----

 # Focus
-Each **focus** is a method of describing what one is thinking about or interested in.
+A **focus** describes what one is thinking about or interested in.
 It functions as a semantic analog-to-digital converter for expressing one’s mental state in a machine-readable data structure.
 A focus may be used to compare relevancy with known data objects in order to filter and data, or to create a new (prototype) data object (which may be stored for future use and/or shared with others).

 It is expressed as a nobject with optional extra metadata.
 Its values represent a proportional-strength tag vector.
 Other metadata fields indicate filtering and sorting modes.